Conduct and Ethics Manual

-Depending on the nature of the error, you should inform your supervisor immediately for advice on further handling, which may include contacting Parliamentary and Media Branch (PMB).
+Depending on the nature of the error, you should inform your supervisor immediately for advice on further handling, which may include contacting Communications Branch (CMB).

 8.5.18 Get help with a social media issue

-It is the duty of all staff to alert their supervisor and/or PMB and/or the Employee Conduct and Ethics Section of any inappropriate content relevant to DFAT's reputation that they come across, including where:
+It is the duty of all staff to alert their supervisor and/or CMB and/or the Employee Conduct and Ethics Section of any inappropriate content relevant to DFAT’s reputation they come across, including where:

 - you find information or conversations online to which you think the department should respond.
 If possible, take a screenshot.